strongio/evolutionary-optimization/README.md

 ![](./images/param-8/pair_sphere.png)

 We see here almost all methods reached a tight and accuracy optima, with DEA, BFGS, POW, BH being the best.
 The optimization is a simple sphere.
-It should be a straightforward task, and it most suitable for derivative-aware methods.
+It should be a straightforward task, and it is most suitable for derivative-aware methods, such as BFGS and gradient descent.

 ## Considerations

-We would like to highlight the following considerations when using `evolutionary-optimization` or any black-box derivative-free optimization algorithms.
+We would like to highlight the following considerations when using the `evolutionary-optimization` package or any black-box derivative-free optimization algorithms.

 ### Parameter space rescaling